-In case an all in one PTZ cameras its usually the height of Tilt Axis.
+In the case of an all-in-one PTZ camera, it's usually the height of the Tilt Axis.
 And you don’t need to set up Delta Head transformation as it is generally the same as the PT rotation center.

-In case of PT head its also the Tilt Axis but you in this case you have to give Delta Head transformation.
+In the case of PT head, it's also the Tilt Axis but in this case, you have to give Delta Head transformation.

 Delta head transformation

-You can imagine delta head transformation as the translation vector from the PTZ rotationcenter.
-It is usually only forward and upward tranformation.
+You can imagine delta head transformation as the translation vector from the PTZ rotation center.
+It is usually only forward and upward transformation.
 As the mounts are usually placed on the Pan axis.

 Testing PTZ camera calibration with NDI monitor or Control Pad.

-To make a hand calibration you have to be able to check if the virtual objects positions are in match with the real objects positions which the camera records.
-You can do it by controlling the PTZ camera directly or through pre recorded commands.
+To make a hand calibration you have to be able to check if the positions of the virtual objects are in match the positions of the real objects that the camera records.
+You can do it by controlling the PTZ camera directly or through pre-recorded commands.

 The very best solution to test your camera calibration is if you have a physical controller for your PTZ cameras.
 Using a mixture of Joystick movement with saved camera positions, which has proper time for movement.